SEO With WordPress Pt. 1: Stock Features

 Easily Optimize Images

 Additionally, you can optimize the file size of your images to ensure faster load times.
+Remember, the faster your pages load, the better Google will rank you!

-WordPress Is Very Beginner Friendly
+WordPress SEO Is Very Beginner Friendly

-WordPress Gives A Great User Experience
+WordPress SEO Enhances User Experience

 Your users’ experience when they visit your website is very important, which is something WordPress focuses on.
 Through their limitless options of themes and plugins, they work together to create a professional, attractive, and user-friendly website.
 This is good news because the more people enjoy being on your page, the more traffic will grow.